 By Donny Kwok and Twinnie Siu

-HONG KONG, Nov 1 (Reuters) - Hong Kong's retail sales plunged in September as the anti-government protests that have gripped the Chinese-ruled city for nearly five months scared off tourists and battered spending.
+HONG KONG, Dec 2 (Reuters) - Hong Kong's retail sales in October fell by their steepest on record, as ongoing anti-government protests that have gripped the Chinese-ruled city for nearly six months scared off tourists and hit spending.

-The slide compared with a revised 22.9% drop in August and a 21.5% fall in September 1998, according to Refinitiv data, as clashes spread across shopping districts and took a heavy toll on malls.
+Retail sales in October fell 24.3% from a year earlier, government data showed on Monday, against a revised 18.2% drop in September and a 23% fall in August, as violent clashes spread across shopping districts and took a heavy toll on malls and restaurants.

-Retailers from prime shopping malls to family-run businesses have been forced by the protests to close on multiple occasions.
+Retail operators, from prime shopping malls to family-run businesses, have been forced to close for multiple days over the past few months.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.